 #1 – Playing A Content Volume Game

 “Let’s just create more content.”
-This approach means organisations produce maximum content to rank for as many keywords.
+This approach means FinTech companies produce maximum content to rank for as many keywords.
 As a result, you’re competing for keywords that garner more clicks, do not likely have a medium-to-high buying intent, and are extremely difficult to rank.

 #2 – Focusing on Traffic